 Interested in doing a podcast, but can’t figure out how to make your audio track listenable?
 If you’ve been trying to get yourself going with an audio podcast but have had trouble eliminating background noise and if it seems like your podcast is more about white noise than it is the topic of your choosing, you might want to check out audacity.
 It’s a free and open source alternative to a lot of very expensive software packages.

-You can eliminate nose in three easy steps.
+You can eliminate noise in three easy steps.

 Import your audio into audacity, and then select the dead air with your mouse by clicking at the starting point, then holding down the mouse button and dragging until you reach the end of your dead air.
 Once it’s selected you want to click on Effect in the menu bar, then Noise Removal.
 This tool is where all the magic will happen.